onyeka-hub/Project-9/README.md

 - Configure "Post-build Actions" to archive all the files – files resulted from a build are called "artifacts": Click the button for **Post-build Action**, select **Archive the artifacts** and in the box for **files to be archived** put (**) to archive all the files

-Now, go ahead and make some change in any file in your GitHub repository (e.g. README.MD file) and push the changes to the master branch.
+Now, go ahead and make some change in any file in your GitHub repository (e.g. README.MD file) and push the changes to the main branch.

 ![making changes in the readme file](./images/readme-edited.PNG)